Skip to main content

 Health Professions Postgraduate Certificate in Education

-Take your career to the next level by building on your health profession knowledge and skills.
+Take your career to the next level with the PGCE Health Professions course.
+You'll build on your clinical experience, knowledge, and teaching skills.

 A member of staff working at a laptop at a bedside in a mock hospital ward